Automobile accident Attorneys around Everett, Olympia, and near you

 4. “I have all the time in the world to file a claim or lawsuit”

-You would be ill-advised to wait too long to file a lawsuit.
+You would be ill-advised to wait too long to file a car accident lawsuit.
 The statute of limitations in Washington is three years from the date of the accident.
 In some cases, especially if your claim is against a governmental entity, the time limit to file may be even shorter.
 Additionally, when you wait too long to pursue your rights, evidence that is critical to the case could be lost or destroyed.

 5. “Litigation is a long battle.”